Ninetalesgh/dndcampaign/vault/database/feats.md

 ## Druid

 ### Wild Shape
-Shape-change into one of your prepared Wild Shapes and gain Temporary HP equal to your Druid Level. *(2 Charges, regain 1 after Short-, and all after Long Rests)*
+Shape-change into one of your prepared Wild Shapes and gain Temporary HP equal to your Druid Level.
+Your AC is 14.
+You retain your own HP, HP Dice, INT, WIS, CHA, PBs, Save proficiencies, feats, and languages in addition to gaining the proficiencies of the creature.
+You can only cast explicitly allowed Moon Druid spells but shape-shifting doesn't break your [Concentration](conditions.md#concentration) of previously cast spells. *(2 Charges, regain 1 after Short-, and all after Long Rests)*
 ![\|50](https://bg3.wiki/w/images/b/b9/Wild_Shape_Icon.webp)

 ## Fighter